mlrv/mlrv.github.io/_pages/index.md

 I try to focus on [[Now|a few things at a time]] at most, aiming for a healthy balance between creating and consuming ideas.

-I also have a bunch of [[Loose ends|loose ends]], things I've been exploring but have not found a proper place for, yet.

 Finally, here's a list of [[all|all notes]].

 <style>